danielkolbe/connectfour-backend/README.md

 # connectfour-backend
 Back-end  application that can serve a complete connect-four match of either player-versus-player or player-versus-computer.
 The focus is on a easy-to-use REST API that minimizes the logic that is to be implemented in a front-end that uses the API.

-## Start server
+## **Start server**

 ```console
 daniel@r2d2: ~/projects/connect-four$ go run .
 ```

-starts a server at localhost:8080.
+Starts a server at localhost:8080.
 The server stores the running matches in-memory so that all progress will be lost when restarting.
 The application uses cookies to re-indentify clients.
 The cookie contains a uuid that is used to save/retrieve the game board that describes the current state of the running match to/from the in-memory database.
 To start a match use a client that can manage cookies like cURL or postman.

-## API
+## **API**

 The all game boards hold by the backend have a fixed size of 6 rows and 7 columns.
 The first turn is always done by the red player.

-**Board**
+### **Board**
 ----
   Used to retrieve the current game board.
 If no cookie is attached to the request a new game board will be returned and a new cookie (that contains the game id of the new board) will be added to the response.
 The game board can be requested as either text or json representation.
 Text: n=empty field, r=red chip, b=blue chip  JSON: 0=empty field, 1=blue, 2=red (or however you want to define it).